SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 A slight detour:
-I once judged a debate tournament for schoolkids, and my chair was Yash Alva from RCL.
+I once judged a debate tournament for school kids, and my chair was Yash Alva from RCL.
 The PM, a 9th grader, spoke for 4 minutes, and then her teammate kept whispering to her to help her with her speech.
 I was indignant that Yash wasn't doing anything and believed he was a dumb chair.
-However, after the debate, he explained to me, "These are schoolkids.
+However, after the debate, he explained to me, "These are school kids.
 The PM was already nervous, and if I shut her teammate up, she would feel more nervous and alone.
-I want to keep these schoolkids interested in debate.
+I want to keep these school kids interested in debate.
 Scolding them would just traumatize them.
 The important thing is to keep them moving forward in debate."
 I was in awe.
 For a moment my eyes rolled back into my head, and I tapped into the far-sighted vision Yash possessed.
 I saw that it was worth bending the rules sometimes to keep people winning in the infinite game.

 Some places I find worthy of bending the rules are: